Canelo Álvarez vs. Amir Khan: Round by round

 Both fighters took turns missing meager jabs early before Khan landed an errant left hook to Álvarez's ear. Álvarez returned fire with a right to the hip. Álvarez answered Khan's jab with a left hook.
 Khan appeared slightly dazed, and the fight changed pace, with Álvarez taking control.
 With a loss in maneuverability, Khan sought to establish a buffer zone with jabs. Álvarez used the opportunity to land a couple of body shots to Khan, slowing his movement.
 Khan's head seemed to be clearing, but he had not regained the body movement which protected him so well earlier in the bout. Álvarez feinted a body jab as a cover to load a right hook, but Khan parried the jab with both hands.
 The jab was withdrawn and Khan was left off balance with both hands down. Álvarez feinted another jab and landed an overhand right, dropping Khan unconscious.
 Bayless did not count as the ringside staff, including doctors, stormed the ring.

+Aftermath

 Analysis

 Alvarez was ahead on two scorecards, 49–46 and 48–47.
 Khan was ahead 48–47 on the third scorecard.
 ESPN.com had Khan ahead 48–47.